jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 “Really?
 Not ever?”
 He is lying on his back, one arm folded beneath his head, idly twirling a stick through his fingertips.
 “I have, lots.
 It’s not so bad, once you get used to it.”

 Lan Wangji cannot conceive of *getting used to* the kind of pain in his leg.
-He bears it, he ignores it when necessary, but the pain touches a deep core of anger inside of him, something that cannot stand to suffer injustice.
+He bears it, he ignores it when necessary, but the pain touches a deep core of anger inside him, something that cannot stand to suffer injustice.

 “I climbed lots of trees,” Wei Wuxian is explaining.
 “I’d sleep up there, then fall and break my arm.
 Once it was because Jiang Cheng threw me off a pier.”

 Lan Wangji tries to conceive of that too, a brother who shows his affection with aggression.
-Picturing Xichen throwing him off a pier, he might as well picture Xichen cutting off his head.
+Picturing Lan Xichen throwing him off a pier, he might as well picture Lan Xichen cutting off his head.

 “I’ve gotten burned before too.”
 Wei Wuxian starts to hike up his skirt, then thinks better of it, dropping the fabric back down over, presumably, whatever scar lurks beneath.
 “I was old enough to know better, but shijie’s soup smelled so good, I tried to climb up to reach it and knocked the pot off the stove.”